 In Chapter 13 bankruptcy, your bankruptcy lawyer generally analyzes all the particulars of your situation and prepare your estate, allowing you to keep as much of your property as possible.
 He or she will assemble all your information and data and handle your court paperwork and deadlines.

 Your attorney will prepare your petitions, schedules, and statements for filing, draft your plan of reorganization, and help you understand your duties.
 Attorneys will also meet with your creditors, attend hearings and address issues with the trustee.

-Additionally, attorneys will make necessary petitions and modifications if you need to change your plan.
+Additionally, attorneys will make necessary petitions and modifications if you need to change your Chapter 13 plan.
 They are now more liable for inaccuracies and other problems that could arise in connection with your bankruptcy case.

 This means that many of the burdens of bankruptcy are taken off you and become the attorney’s responsibility.